On your CV, detail the site visits, industry talks and mock-projects you undertook on your course.

 - meet employers and industry professionals

 - take part in mock-projects.

-Some departments run a formal mentoring programme in which students are paired up with industry professionals – if your department doesn’t, seek out a contact on your careers service alumni database (a list of graduates who’d be happy to talk to, advise or mentor current students).
+Some faculties run a formal mentoring programme in which students are paired up with industry professionals – if yours doesn’t, seek out a contact on your careers service alumni database (a list of graduates who’d be happy to talk to, advise or mentor current students).

 Your CV will look more impressive if you include details about your site visits, industry talks and mock-projects (write about what you’ve learned from them).
 You can also use these opportunities to start to build a network (see below for tips on how to do this).

 4. Create a network

 Try to build up relationships with industry professionals.
 When at talks and events, ask the speakers follow-up questions and contact them (via email or social media) to say how much you got out of their talk and ask them for careers advice.
 Even if you don’t get a job offer out of it, you are likely to find their tips valuable.

 Be active on LinkedIn, keeping your profile updated and joining in discussions.
 Look for other networking opportunities, too: could you join the student groups or any other panels of professional bodies, for example?
 Networking can lead to you being offered advice or you being given leads for jobs and internships.
 Ashley Dunsmore, a quantity surveyor at Kier, networked actively on LinkedIn and received internship offers, invitations to RICS conferences and a job offer because of it.